Grand Prix de Ponce

+The Grand Prix de Ponce is an auto race held at the Ponce Speedway in the El Tuque sector of barrio Canas, Ponce, Puerto Rico.
+The yearly event started in 1993.
+Before the construction of the Speedway, the race took place in the area of La Guancha in barrio Playa in Ponce.
+The new speedway opened in 2003.

 History

-The Grand Prix Marlboro de Ponce first started in 1993.
+The Grand Prix Marlboro de Ponce first started in 1993, taking place in Puerto Rico's historic and second largest city.
 The 60,000 fans attending provided the momentum to continue celebrating the races.

 Location

 Today's Grand Prix de Ponce takes place in Ponce at El Tuque, a beach, speedway and marina complex just west of Ponce.
 The new speedway venue is called the Ponce International Speedway Park and opened in 2003.
 It includes a drag-racing track and circuit track.